Clubfoot (talipes equinovarus)

 Our diagnostic tools include:

-• Physical exam: Looks at your child’s affected foot or feet, checking for abnormal rotation
+• Physical exam - Looks at your child’s affected foot or feet, checking for abnormal rotation

-• X-ray: Uses invisible electromagnetic energy beams to take detailed images of the foot and ankle bones
+• X-ray - Uses invisible electromagnetic energy beams to take detailed images of the foot and ankle bones

-How is Clubfoot treated?
+How is a clubfoot (talipes equinovarus) treated?

 When babies’ feet develop abnormally, we use advanced, effective treatments to reshape them.
 Our skilled orthopedic physicians use a nonsurgical technique called the Ponseti method that involves stretching, casting and bracing.